August 2017 Visa Bulletin Analysis for Employment-Based (EB) Immigrant Visas

 Below is our monthly analysis of the State Department’s Visa Bulletin regarding employment-based immigration.
-August will see some slow but steady advancement in most categories, with a few larger advancements.
+August will see some slow but steady advancement in some categories, with a few larger advancements.

-For EB-5 visas, all areas remain current except for China, which remained February 15, 2014.
+For EB-5 visas, all areas remain current except for China, which saw its final action date increase by one week to June 15, 2014.

 To qualify as an EB-2 worker, one must either hold an advanced degree, a baccalaureate degree with at least five years of “progressive experience” in the field one wishes to enter in the United States, or be considered a “person of exceptional ability in the sciences, arts, or business.”
 Many EB-2 workers have no priority date cutoff.
 However, the two largest areas, India and mainland China, do.